Curated Wireless Datasets for Aerial Network Research: 5G NSA Wireless KPI Dataset

-As explained above, we used an UAV powered by a 5G Quectel modem to measure and collect data along a zigzag aerial path trajectory.
+\textbf{5G modem dataset results:} As explained above, we used an UAV powered by a 5G Quectel modem to measure and collect data along a zigzag aerial path trajectory.
 From these experiments the RF/PHY parameters as well as application layer performance parameters were collected for analysis.

 The RSRP and SINR are some of the RF parameters and CQI, RI and MCS are some of the PHY layer parameters measured and logged on the 5G-powered portable node presented here.
 Fig.~\ref{fig:rsrp} and Fig.~\ref{fig:sinr} show the measured levels of downlink RSRP and SINR on LTE and NR carriers versus distance and time, whereas Fig.~\ref{fig:rsrp3d} and Fig.~\ref{fig:sinr3d} show the same RSRP and SINR of NR carrier along the geo locations of the zigzag UAV flight trajectory.
 Similarly, Fig.~\ref{fig:CQI_MCS} shows the reported CQI, RI and MCS versus the distance, time and geo location on the LTE and NR downlink carriers.
-An iperf client-server app with downlink traffic was used between the portable node and the wired AFN, and Fig.~\ref{fig:Tput} shows the downlink throughput achieved at the application layer in real-time.
+An iPerf client-server app with downlink traffic was used between the portable node and the wired AFN, and Fig.~\ref{fig:Tput} shows the downlink throughput achieved at the application layer in real-time.